How does the Becher Chase fare as a trial for the Grand National?

 - 2. Different ground conditions

-Twelve of the last fourteen Becher Chases have been run on soft or heavy ground whereas, in that same time period, only two of the last fourteen Grand Nationals have been run on ground any worse than good to soft.
-Not all horses can show their best form irrespective of the underfoot conditions and very few competitors will be able to switch from the usual very soft conditions in December to the likely good to soft/good ground on offer in April and retain their form at the highest level.
+Becher Chases are often run on soft or heavy ground whereas, traditionally the Grand National tends to take place good to soft Not all horses can show their best form irrespective of the underfoot conditions and very few competitors will be able to switch from the usual very soft conditions in December to the likely good to soft/good ground on offer in April and retain their form at the highest level.

 - 3. Field size